 Within a century it was one of London’s hotspots – a haunt for artists, authors and politicos who put the world to rights at the Turk’s Head Inn over many-a boozy tipple.
 Not just popular with London’s intelligentsia, the area was a magnet for immigrant communities like the French Huguenots.

-In the late 1800s new waves of immigrants followed; Italians, then Jews, then Maltese.
+In the late 1800s new waves of immigrants followed; Italians, then Jewish, then Maltese.
 Irish proprietor Kate Meyrick ran the notorious roaring twenties 43 Club at 43 Gerrard Street and legendary jazz maverick Ronnie Scott set up his first jazz club in the basement of number 39.
 Soho was well and truly on fire – culturally this time…

 Post-war London’s Chinese community were short of income and even shorter of a place to live.
 When they arrived to the area in the 1950s, it’d gained a reputation for great nightlife and cheap commercial rents.
 Luckily for them, British soldiers returning from the Far East had fallen hard for Chinese cuisine and so up sprung supermarkets and restaurants.
 Their success attracted more Chinese entrepreneurs away from the East End to seek their fortunes, and the Chinatown of today was born.